novaotp/silicate/docs/conventions/typescript.md

 # TypeScript Conventions

-This convention serves as a guide for best practices, emphasizing on readability and maintanibility.
+This convention serves as a guide for best practices, emphasizing on readability and maintainability.

 Heavily inspired from [Airbnb's Javascript style guide](https://github.com/airbnb/javascript).